Ruegg/psms-client/README.md

 ## Usage

-The client is extremely simple and wasn't build for error-checking, as I've mostly created this project in one night to both skirt the costs of services like Twilio, have personal phone numbers that are unblocked, and for fun.
+The client is extremely simple and wasn't built for error-checking, as I've mostly created this project in one night to both skirt the costs of services like Twilio, have personal phone numbers that are unblocked, and for fun.
 If the project gets traction, I'll consider rewriting it to have callbacks from the main server unique to each emitted event.

 ### All-inclusive example